divio/divio-cloud-docs/how-to/addon-create.rst

 Provide URL configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Not all addons will have their own URL configurations that need to be included in a project, but if they do, you can add them.
+Not all addons will have their own URL configurations that need to be included in an application, but if they do, you can add them.
 See :ref:`how to include an addon's URL configuration <how-to-manage-url-configuration>` for more details.

 Check the addon